phthom/OpenShift-Overview/1-OpenShift-Lab.md

 - easy to access the OpenShift web console
 - easy to build and deploy the application, the container, the pod.
-- the route concept
+- the route concept and how easy to define
-- the Deployment
+- the Deployment and some parameters
 - the wildcard DNS utilization in routes
 - the S2I concepts to build the docker image